emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 and to anonymize data on human subjects.

-In small datasets, a hashing scheme (anonymizing PII by converting it into a numeric key of a fixed length with a standard alogrithm) is enough to anonymize minimal personal information.
+In small datasets, a hashing scheme (anonymizing PII by converting it into a numeric key of a fixed length with a standard algorithm) is enough to anonymize minimal personal information.
 Make sure to not store the hashing scheme with the data to prevent inadvertent sharing and don't use a commonplace hashing technique.
 Famously, New York City officials shared what they thought was